ChenLi0111/Fotag/assignments/a2/readme.md

 ## Description:<br />
 This drawing lets users draw on the screen using a mouse. <br />
-It will support standard drawing features (e.g. stroke width, multiple colors, window resizing). <br />
+Support standard drawing features (e.g. stroke width, multiple colors, window resizing). <br />
-Users can use a scrubber to scroll back or forward through the steps used to create a drawing.<br />
+Support using a scrubber to scroll back or forward through the steps used to create a drawing.<br />
 Support saving and loading ".ser" file.<br />
 Support customize color.<br />